bhargav23/EIP4-Assignment-Session-1/README.md

 The 1x1 convolution is used to extract the important features an reduces the dimensionality.

 ## 3x3 Convolution
-The 3x3 convolution is a filter with channels, which is used to extract different features from the images such as edge direction.
+The 3x3 convolution is a filter with channels, which is used to extract different features from the images.

 ## Feature Maps
 A feature map is the output of a convolution function, which consists different features extracted by kernel.